Harmenlv/LieFold-AI/README.md

 Please note that this notebook preserves the original debugging process and execution outputs in order to maximize the transparency and reproducibility of the reported results.
 Some comments are written in Chinese and may be translated into your native language if needed.
 The explanations of the core methodological steps are provided in English, and the Chinese comments do not affect the understanding of the main framework.

+This stage extends the theoretical geometric framework into a universal computational screening system for pathogenic mutation analysis across diverse proteins.
+Building upon the Lie-algebraic and manifold-based foundations established in the previous stage, the framework transforms abstract geometric dynamics into an executable prediction and characterization pipeline for amino acid variant effects.

+The core objective of this stage is to identify mutation-induced structural defects and dynamically characterize their potential pathogenic influence through geometric and topological analysis.
+Rather than relying solely on sequence conservation or static structural descriptors, the framework models mutation perturbations as dynamic geometric deformation processes occurring within high-dimensional protein folding manifolds.

+To achieve this, the proposed framework integrates:
+- Dynamic manifold trajectory modeling of protein conformational evolution;
+- Lie algebra-based geometric transformation analysis;
+- Spectral-topological defect detection mechanisms;
+- Geometric instability quantification for mutation sites;
+- Dynamic structural feature extraction from mutation perturbation propagation;
+- Multi-scale geometric descriptors for pathogenicity characterization.

+Within this framework, pathogenic mutations are interpreted as structural defect sources capable of inducing instability propagation across the protein geometric system.
+The model therefore attempts to detect not only local residue abnormalities, but also the global geometric consequences generated by mutation-driven manifold deformation.

+Compared with conventional mutation prediction methods that primarily depend on sequence statistics or static machine learning embeddings, this framework emphasizes:
+- Dynamic geometric evolution rather than static structural snapshots;
+- Algebraic deformation mechanisms instead of purely statistical correlations;
+- Topological and spectral defect awareness for identifying hidden structural instability patterns;
+- Generalizable geometric representations applicable across multiple protein families.

+The notebook `liefold_ai_improved.ipynb` contains the complete implementation of this generalized screening framework, including data preprocessing procedures, geometric feature construction, dynamic defect analysis pipelines, intermediate debugging outputs, visualization results, and validation experiments across multiple public datasets.

+To maximize transparency and reproducibility, the notebook intentionally preserves original execution logs, intermediate outputs, and debugging processes generated during framework development and validation.

 ### Related Preprint

 **Geometric Theoretical Framework for Dynamic Protein Mutation Detection Models: Defect Awareness and Pathogenicity Prediction**